anthonydb/practical-sql/faq-updates-errata.md

 Figure 1 on page xxxiii of the Introduction shows the pgAdmin app's opening screen.
 Beginning with version 3.0 of pgAdmin, released in April 2018, the application loads as a tab within your default web browser.
 Previous versions of pgAdmin run as a standalone desktop application.
 All other functionality for pgAdmin described in the book remains the same.

+### Chapter 9: Inspecting and Modifying Data

+As of February 24, 2019, this repository contains a revised version of the CSV file `MPI_Directory_by_Establishment_Name.csv'.
+The only difference between it and the original is the format of the dates in the `grant_date` column.
+They are now in ISO 8601 international standard format, `YYYY-MM-DD`.
+I made the change to accommodate international translation of Practical SQL.
+This change affects none of the exercises.
+If you would like to use the original CSV for some reason, I moved it to the [Misc folder](https://github.com/anthonydb/practical-sql/blob/master/Misc/).

 ### Chapter 12: Advanced Query Techniques

 **Errata**: